And, why take any advice from me?

 This all started in 2014, I had just finished university with a Bachelors of Science in Mathematics where I studied cryptography and integrating mathematics with computer applications.

 I knew technology and specifically security had a bright future, as it was a buzzing industry with ransomware attacks in the news.
-I signed up for the Network Engineering & Security Analysis program and worked at an IT consulting firm while in school.
+So, I picked a course and signed up for the Network Engineering & Security Analysis program at Mohawk College in Hamilton, Ontario, Canada, and worked at a various IT consulting firms while in school.

 I spent the next couple years in the place I most enjoy, the trenches.
 Consulting for various companies where I responded to the most obscure tickets from end users, deployed servers, workstations, patched systems, managed end users, implemented antivirus, configured firewalls, routers, VPN’s – you name it, I did it.